atilaneves/unit-threaded/README.md

 * Classes that derive from `TestCase` and override `test()`

-The modules to be reflected on must be specified when calling `runTests`, but that's usually done as shown in the dub configuration above.
+The modules to be reflected on must be specified when calling `runTests` or `runTestsMain`, but that's usually done as shown in the dub configuration above.
 Private functions are skipped. `TestCase` also has support for `setup()` and `shutdown()`, child classes need only override the appropriate functions(s).